Jayadeva Yogendra: Work

 His significant contribution to Yoga renaissance is the introduction of the Bhavas of Buddhi as expounded in the Sāmkhya, along with the practice of Patañjali's classical Yoga.

 He prepared the syllabus for teaching Yoga in schools for NCERT in 1991.
-Dr. Jayendra was also the editor of Yoga & Total Health, a monthly journal, published since 1933.
+Jayendra was also the editor of Yoga & Total Health, a monthly journal, published since 1933.

 He edited a book ‘Yoga Today’ published by Macmillan Co. of India in 1971.
 The book carries authentic information on the applicability of yoga for human society.

 Dr. Jayadeva Yogendra served as President of The Yoga Institute from 1958 to 2018.

 In 1997, Jayadeva Yogendra organized the International Conference called WHY- World Householders Yoga Conference, which was presided over by the Dalai Lama.
 He established the first museum on Yoga in 1987, which was inaugurated by Giani Zail Singh, President of India.

 He was the Governing Body member in Central Council for Research in Indian Medicine and Homeopathy and also member of Scientific Advisory Board of Yoga.
 He carried a survey of Yogis in India and history of Yoga literature published in Yoga and Modern Life 1961.